JanssenProject/jans/docs/admin/auth-server/oauth-features/pkce.md

 # PKCE (Proof Key for Code Exchange)

+PKCE(Proof Key for Code Exchange) is an extension to the Authorization on Code flow to prevent `CSRF` and authorization code injection attacks.
+Authorization code flow with PKCE is defined in [this](https://datatracker.ietf.org/doc/html/rfc7636) specification.

 Public clients (**Single Page Apps (SPA)** or **Mobile Apps**), have a serious problem obtaining access tokens.
 In the case of `SPA` you cannot securely store a secret key, because its source is available in the browser.
 The same will happen with **Mobile Apps**, since decompiling the application will reveal the secret keys.

-This is where `PKCE` comes in to solve this problem.
+This is where `PKCE` comes in to solve the problem.

-`PKCE` is an extension to the Authorization on Code flow to prevent `CSRF` and authorization code injection attacks.

-This flow is considered best practice when using **Single Page Apps (SPA)** or **Mobile Apps**.
+The authorization code flow with PKCE is considered as best practice when using **Single Page Apps (SPA)** or **Mobile Apps**.

 Let's see in the following diagram how it works: